EliTheNicasio/Samurai-Simulator/README.md

 # Samurai-Simulator
 Project for CS 135.
-A fruit ninja clone made in VR
+A fruit ninja clone made in

+Made by Elijah Nicasio, Richard Luong, and Antonius Panggabean.